2009-2010 Internationalization Activities

 Panelists presenters: Sarah Bentley, Usha Ramanujam, Takako Yamaguchi, Bryan Hull, Bonnie Starkey, Cole Chatterton, and Salomeh Moadab

-International Education Week Celebrations at every PCC campus including the SE Center.
+International Education Week Celebrations at every PCC campus including the SE Campus.
 In cooperation with the Office of International Education, the Internationalization Steering committee members participated in a variety of activities, including individual presentations, panel presentations, inviting speakers and coordinating workshops pertaining to international issues.

 The Internationalization Coordinator was invited to be the Keynote speaker at the International Dinner; a night of festivities celebrating our International students.